TEF

 02

-Read the company's own public disclosures
+Read the corporate body's own public disclosures

 03